lambdaisland/nrepl-proxy/README.md

 <!-- contributing -->
 ## Contributing

-Everyone has a right to submit patches to , and thus become a contributor.
+Everyone has a right to submit patches to nrepl-proxy, and thus become a contributor.

 Contributors MUST